mtmarco87/betparser_crawler/README.md

 # BetParser Crawler

-BetParser Crawler is a Python application able to parse and extract betting odds from the web, making use of the Scrapy framework, SciPy and custom Selenium integrations.
+BetParser Crawler is a Python application able to parse and extract betting odds from the web, making use of the Scrapy framework, FireBase, a custom Selenium integrations and SciPy.

 ## Environment Setup